 How to Serve?

-You can serve your Instant Pot Deviled Eggs as an entree or as a healthy snack.
+Serve these Instant Pot Deviled Eggs as is as an entree or as a healthy snack.

 It's also a great side dish for shrimp boil or any light recipe.

 Set the pot to High Pressure for 5 Minutes.

 Once the wait for a natural pressure release for 5 minutes and then do a quick release.

 Let the eggs cool down into icing water for 5 minutes.